The statistical spread of transmission outages on a fast protection time scale based on utility data: Introduction

 \section{Introduction}

-We present observed utility outage data that shows patterns in line outages at the time scale of less than one minute, at which the protection system acts.
+\looseness=-1 We present observed utility outage data that shows patterns in line outages at the protection system time scale of less than one minute.
 The line outages occurring during each minute mostly appear on the network as single lines or small tree subnetworks.
 The protection system routinely limits the outages to simple patterns, most frequently to outages involving one or two lines.
 However, much rarer but more impactful patterns with many line outages also appear in the data.

 We extract and analyze such patterns from historical line outage data for two transmission systems.
 We compute key statistics of these observed patterns that describe how outages propagate on the network at the fast protection time scale.
 These statistics are then used to calibrate a model capable of generating new patterns consistent with those statistics that can start from any initial line outage.
 This amounts to novel data-driven generative modeling of the effects of protection at the transmission system level.